resurgencelabs/nft_standards/README.md

 Experimental Private and Non Private NFT Standards for Aztec Network

 # NOTE
 Currently this is an experimental repository.
-Forking not recommended unless for understanding purposes.
+Code subject to change.

 # STEPS to Try
-cd pn721
 aztec-cli create-account
-export ADDRESS=//address obtained in the previous step export PRIVATE=//private key obtained in the previous step
+// note this $ADDRESS and $PRIVATEKEY
+cd pub721 (or pub721 or spn721)
 aztec-cli compile .
-aztec-cli deploy target/PN721.json -a $ADDRESS
+aztec-cli deploy target/PUB721.json --args $ADDRESS
-export CONTRACT=//contract address obtained in the previous step
+// note the $CONTRACTADDRESS
+// note: spn721 takes no argument for deploy
+aztec-cli send mint --args 0x01 0x02 0x30  --contract-artifact target/PUB721.json --contract-address $CONTRACTADDRESS --private-key $PRIVATEKEY
+// note: check out the spn721 code to see how many arguments are needed for mint.
+The code argument is a secret code that you must give the user whom you're transfering your private NFT to, for them to be able to  redeem it.
+aztec-cli create-account
+// note this $ADDRESS2
-aztec-cli call getData --args 0x07 --contract-artifact target/PN721.json --contract-address $CONTRACT
+aztec-cli send transfer --args 0x01 $ADDRESS2  --contract-artifact target/PUB721.json --contract-address $CONTRACTADDRESS --private-key $PRIVATEKEY